-This report and all related materials are copyrighted.
+This report and all materials are copyrighted.
 This report may be duplicated for distribution to appropriate parties as needed.
 No unauthorized duplication is allowed, including for use in training within your organization or for consulting purposes outside your organization.
+All requests for duplication must be submitted in writing.